jon-hedgerows/DumbDrop/README.md

 MAX_FILE_SIZE=1024        # Maximum file size in MB (default: 1024 MB / 1 GB)
 DUMBDROP_PIN=123456       # Optional PIN protection (4-10 digits, leave empty to disable) SUBDIRS=0                 # 1 = Use unique datetime based subdirs
+LOGIN_TIME=10             # number of minutes to stay logged in - dumbdrop will ask for the pin again after this time
 ```

 3. Start the server: